sparkflows/sparkflows-docs/docs/installation/configuration/database/mysql-db.rst

 MySQL Database
 ==============

-Fire can easily be setup up to run with MySQL
+Fire can easily be setup up to run with MySQL.

 More details of the MySQL database can be found here : https://www.mysql.com/